JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

  If I had not *convinced* him to go then…then Grayson would still be…

 “I- I um I need some air.
 Sorry, excuse me,” I muttered before stumbling out the front doors.
-The world looked so dark when I walked out, and only dark clouds covered the sky.
+The world looked so dark when I walked out as only dark clouds covered the sky.
 They were swarming fiercely over my frame, quickly erasing the sunlight away.
 The gloominess somehow elicited an uncomfortable feeling of melancholy that pushed away my previous adrenaline.
 The abrupt loss made me painfully aware of the ache radiating from my hand and only seemed to grow stronger as I continued to stand there.

 *Does everyone else think the same thing?
 Had everyone just been lying to me?*